Electrodermal activity: Description

 Skin conductance is not under conscious control.
 Instead, it is modulated autonomously by sympathetic activity which drives human behavior, cognitive and emotional states on a subconscious level.
 Skin conductance, therefore, offers direct insights into autonomous emotional regulation.

 Human extremities, including fingers, palms, and soles of feet display different bio-electrical phenomena.
-They can be detected with an EDA meter, a device that displays the change electrical conductance between two points over time.
+They can be detected with an EDA meter, a device that displays the change in electrical conductance between two points over time.
 The two current paths are along the surface of the skin and through the body.
 Active measuring involves sending a small amount of current through the body.

 Some studies include the human skin's response to alternating current, including recently deceased bodies.

 Physiological basis

 There is a relationship between emotional arousal and sympathetic activity, although the electrical change alone does not identify which specific emotion is being elicited.
 These autonomic sympathetic changes alter sweat and blood flow, which in turn affects GSR and GSP (Galvanic skin potential).
 The amount of sweat glands varies across the human body, being highest in hand and foot regions (200–600 sweat glands per cm2).
 The response of the skin and muscle tissue to external and internal stimuli can cause the conductance to vary by several microsiemens.
 A correctly calibrated device can record and display the subtle changes.

 The combined changes between electrodermal resistance and electrodermal potential make up electrodermal activity.
 Galvanic skin resistance (GSR) is an older term that refers to the recorded electrical resistance between two electrodes when a very weak current is steadily passed between them.
 The electrodes are normally placed about an inch apart, and the resistance recorded varies according to the emotional state of the subject.
 Galvanic skin potential (GSP) refers to the voltage measured between two electrodes without any externally applied current.
 It is measured by connecting the electrodes to a voltage amplifier.
 This voltage also varies with the emotional state of the subject.